bilal-taghda/pizza_store_project/README.md

 , docker-compose to set-up rabbitmq MB, junit-5 to unit-test  business logic, mockito for integration-test repo and controller functions

 ## Software features
-- there are 4 user roles: CUSTOMER, WORKER, CHEF, DELIVERY. all can register and GET user account
+- there are 4 user roles: CUSTOMER, WORKER, CHEF, DELIVERY. all can register and GET user-account details
 - CUSTOMER can place order and get his orders infos
 - CHEF can get all orders, change order status to COOKED
 - WORKER can place order, get all orders, change order status to READY